liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers using the following properties:
+This affects developers that use the following properties:

     breadcrumb.display.style.default=horizontal